scossar/wp-discourse-woocommerce-support/README.md

 ## What it does

-- hooks into the `woocommerce_login_redirect` filter to add the query parameters to the redirect path that are required for **Discourse Single Sign On** to work.
+- hooks into the `woocommerce_login_redirect` and `woocommerce_registration_redirect` filter to add the query parameters to the redirect path that are required for **Discourse Single Sign On** to work.
 - hooks into the `woocommerce_product_get_review_count` filter so that **Discourse** comments are used for the review count.